bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:09:09

-Other, other things that you've observed running the mining pool observer as to how pools operate, whether that's how they figure out what tracks transactions go into blocks or things like learning about the custom code in terms of their peer set, things like that.
+Other things that you've observed running the mining pool observer as to how pools operate, whether that's how they figure out what tracks transactions go into blocks or things like learning about the custom code in terms of their peer set, things like that.
 Are there other things that have come to light?

 ## Template discrepancies between pools and monitor